handsontable/handsontable/docs/content/guides/columns/column-filter.md

 :::

-## Configure filtering

-You can configure the filter menu by configuring the [column menu](@/guides/columns/column-menu.md).

 ## Filter different types of data

 You can filter different types of data, based on which [`type`](@/api/options.md#type) you configure